 Several species of red frogs also have small black spots covering up to half of their body.
 Frogs of this color are poisonous.
 The duller its redness, the less harm it can cause you.

 Red frogs symbolize health, courage, personal power, and the element fire.
 Red frogs appear to help motivate you, encouraging you to seek success and adventure.

 You are being deceived, there is a veil concealing the truth from you, and situations aren’t exactly how they appear.

 Black frogs often appear when you are facing significant life changes.
-Now is an excellent time to stop any bad habits and clear out negative or stagnant energy.
-Black frogs symbolize revealing secrets, protection, and indicate the end of a cycle.
+Now is an excellent time to stop bad habits and remove negative or stagnant energy.
+Black frogs symbolize revealing secrets and protection and indicate the end of a cycle.